PippleCultist/HoloCureMultiplayerMod/README.md

 - Run `AurieManager.exe` and uninstall Aurie from `HoloCure.exe`
     - The latest version of Aurie is moving away from AurieManager and is instead patching the game to run the mods.
 This has the benefit of not requiring admin privileges anymore and easily disabling mods by deleting the mods folder or replacing the original exe without crashing.
 # Normal installation steps
-- Download `HoloCureMultiplayerMod.dll`, `HoloCureMenuMod.dll`, and `CallbackManagerMod.dll` from the latest version of the mod https://github.com/PippleCultist/HoloCureMultiplayerMod/releases
+- Download `HoloCureMultiplayerMod.dll`, `HoloCureMenuMod.dll`, `CallbackManagerMod.dll`, and `Emotes.zip` from the latest version of the mod https://github.com/PippleCultist/HoloCureMultiplayerMod/releases
 - Download `AurieInstaller.exe` from the latest version of Aurie https://github.com/AurieFramework/Aurie/releases
 - Launch `AurieInstaller.exe`, click `Find my game!`, and select `HoloCure.exe`
     - You can find `HoloCure.exe` through Steam by clicking `Browse local files`
 - Click `Confirm Version`
 - Go to the `mods` folder where `HoloCure.exe` is located and locate the `Aurie` folder and `Native` folder.
     - In the `Aurie` folder, copy over `HoloCureMultiplayerMod.dll`, `CallbackManagerMod.dll`, and `HoloCureMenuMod.dll`
+- Create `MultiplayerMod` folder in the `HoloCure` folder and unzip `Emotes.zip` in there.
+The `Emotes` folder containing all the pngs should be directly in the `MultiplayerMod` folder with no extra folders in between.
 - Running the game either using the executable or through Steam should now launch the mods as well
 ## Common Issues
 - If you deleted the mods folder and are seeing `Missing game executable`, you most likely didn't click `Uninstall Aurie` in AurieManager before deleting the folder.
 To fix this issue, uninstall Aurie through AurieManager.